JoshyFrancis/phpnopea/README.md

 </p>

 ## About Laranopea
 Laranopea is an alternative to laravel and excels in performance.
-It is based and built on same laravel principles except for Model class concept.
+It is based and built on same laravel principles.
 In our company, I was requested to speed up laravel and I ended up here.

 I am working on the documentation.
 Please wait...